Here I am, with Van Gogh’s “Starry Night Over the Rhône.”

 Sometimes, things don’t work out in life.
 Engagements, marriages, relationships, and even friendships fall apart.
 And we continue on our individual paths.
 But getting to know another person deeply is what we will end up remembering.
 It’s what makes life beautiful and meaningful.

-We don’t have to end up together at the end.
+We don’t have to end up together.
 An end is not a failure.

 Let every day be a painting.
 We change constantly.
 Even after many years together with one person living under the same roof, we still change, and we need to get to know each other — explore each other — all over again each day.